the-obsidian/DiscordBridge/README.md

 * Cleverbot integration - chat with the bot using `@<bot name>` or `/talk`.
 Works in Discord AND Minecraft! (requires Cleverbot API key)
 * The bot can use any of its commands in any channel it can read (including DMs!) allowing it to function as a general-purpose Discord bot on the side
 * Command permissions affect both Minecraft slash command and Minecraft in-chat commands
+* Use any other command on your server, built-in or from a plugin, from Discord (must have the permission `admin` on Discord server)

 ## Permissions